 WFOEs in China are required to pay tax and social insurance payments like most Chinese businesses.

-A joint venture is a merger between a local and foreign entity.
-You can form a valuable partnership with an existing business in China.
+A joint venture is a common enterprise between a local and foreign entity.
+This allows you to form a valuable partnership with an existing business in China.

 Establishing a joint venture may require you to draft several documents, including;